 Contact your housing provider

-You will need to contact your housing provider to let them know that you’d like to sell your home.
-You will be asked to choose a surveyor to value your home.
-Your housing provider can provide you with a list of surveyors to choose from.
+First and foremost, you will need to contact your housing provider to let them know that you’d like to sell your home.

 Get a valuation

-You will have to pay a fee for the valuation; you will be informed of the cost before proceeding.
+You will have to pay a fee for the valuation and will be informed of the cost before proceeding.
 The surveyor will arrange to visit your home to carry out the survey.
-The valuation sets the sale price for your home.
-From this, your housing provider can work out the value of your share.
+The valuation sets the sale price for your home and from this, the housing provider can work out the current value of your share.

-Carrying out the valuation does not commit you to selling your home.
-Once your housing provider is in receipt of your valuation report they will arrange for you to sign a contract to agree the fee and details of how your home will be sold.
+Carrying out the valuation does not commit you to selling your home, however, once your housing provider is in receipt of your valuation report, they will arrange for you to sign a contract to agree the fee and details of how your home will be sold.

 Contract of sale

 If you decide to proceed, you will need to complete and return a contract of sale and include details of the solicitor who will be acting for you once a buyer is found.
-If you bought your home with someone else, and you are both on the lease both of you will be required to sign the contract of sale.
+If you bought your home with someone else, and you are both on the lease, both of you will be required to sign the contract of sale.
 At this stage of the process, you may wish to make contact with some of the specialist firms on our Solicitor and Conveyancing Panel.

 Get an EPC certificate